Dandelion Loosing Seeds in the Wind.

 Today, I’m heartened to see how many empaths (and I believe there are many and growing in number) are deeply pained by the violence and oppression that has always dominated our world.
 At this point in the planet’s history, I can’t think of any greater hope than our future generations.

 Destruction, hatred, and tragedy will never be wiped out.
-But more and more, with the help of empaths, they can be marginalized.
+But more and more, with the help of empaths, perhaps they can be lessened.

 Are you an empath?
 Comments are always welcome and if you’d like to receive posts by email, just press here.
 Thank you!